HannaKarlson/stargazers/README.md

 ### Usage

-Type the owner and the name of the github repository in the respective input fields and press the search button (indicated with a magnfying class icon).
+Type the owner name and the name of the github repository in the respective input fields and press the search button (indicated with a magnfying glass icon).
 A search will initially display 30 stargazers.
 If a repository has more then 30 stargazers simply scroll the list to load more items.

 ### Validate code